SpocWiki/_public/schema.org/type/is_a_/creative_work/article.md

 Tag Instances like this:
 #is_/an_/article

 An article, such as a news article or piece of investigative report.
-Newspapers and magazines have articles of many different types and this is intended to cover them all.<br/><br/>
+Newspapers and magazines have articles of many different types and this is intended to cover them all.

 See also <a href="http://blog.schema.org/2014/09/schemaorg-support-for-bibliographic_2.html">blog post</a>.

 [ #is_/sub_class_of :: [[../CreativeWork]] ]